Pregnant in College — Impossible, or Perfect Timing?

 - Get free baby items such as diapers, clothes, and a car seat through Baby Banks.

-- Go to the Advice and Guidance Team of your University.
-They will be able to help you apply for grants.
-They’ll be able to point you in the right direction for the support available for student parents, and help you understand how to talk to your tutor about it.
+- Go to the Advice and Guidance Team of your university.
+They will be able to help you to discern what help is available, to apply for grants, and to know how to talk to your tutor.

 Northern Ireland: